 Table 3 lists changes in transition rates between adjacent pairs of census years.
 I initially created this table because I was interested in seeing which transitions became stronger (or weaker) over time.
-The transition between ‘blacksmith’ and ‘blacksmith’ became weaker over time, while the transition between ‘blacksmith’ and ‘other’ became stronger over time.
+The transition between “blacksmith” and “blacksmith” became weaker over time, while the transition between “blacksmith” and “other” became stronger over time.
 This reflects the decline of the blacksmithing industry.
 Bus driving from 1930 to 1940 became much more attractive, as evidenced by the large jump increase in the share of bus drivers who remained bus drivers.
 The share of bus drivers, teamsters, and truck drivers who were truck drivers in a subsequent census year increased over time.
 This increase reflects the rapid growth in the trucking industry, especially from 1920 to 1930.